Deakin University

 Recognition of prior learning

-Recognition of prior learning (RPL) turns your study and life experience into course credit that can reduce your study duration, as well as the cost of your tuition.
+Recognition of prior learning (RPL) is an assessment process used to evaluate a person's prior learning and experience to determine whether credit can be granted in a course to shorten the length of your degree.
 We consider all university, TAFE and private tertiary education provider qualifications from around the world, as well as informal learning that relates to your course.

 - For more information